-- a.
-The Parent Company, in the normal course of business, has transactions with SLRDI consisting of non-interest bearing advances for working capital requirements with no fixed repayment terms. - b.
-These are transactions and related receivable arising from sale of lots to SLRDI.

-Outstanding receivables from such sales amounted to nil and Php33.96 million as of December 31, 2016 and 2015, respectively.
+a.
+The Parent Company, in the normal course of business, has transactions with the Ultimate Parent Company consisting of non-interest bearing advances for working capital requirements with no fixed repayment terms.
+These are transactions and related receivable arising from sale of lots to Ultimate Parent Company.
+Outstanding receivables from such sales amounted to P1.54 million as of December 31, 2017.

-- c.
-SLRDI has entered into a loan agreement with RCBC in prior years and has a loan balance of Php285.88 million as of December 22, 2014.
-On the same date, SLRDI and SLLI entered into a memorandum of agreement whereby SLLI assumed the liability and the payment of SLRDI's financial obligation.
-As a result, SLLI recorded receivable from SLRDI for the principal and interest due.
-In 2015, SLLI paid the outstanding balance to RCBC. - d.
-Other transactions with SLRDI include noninterest-bearing cash advances for various charges for reimbursements of expenses on gasoline consumption of service vehicles, repairs and maintenance, supplies, rentals for project exhibits and advertising/marketing costs. - e.
-This pertains to the monthly amortization payment from the buyers of the Parent Company collected by SLRDI due to be remitted to the Parent Company. - f.
+- b.
+Other transactions with the Ultimate Parent Company include noninterest-bearing cash advances for various charges for reimbursements of expenses on gasoline consumption of service vehicles, repairs and maintenance, supplies, rentals for project exhibits and advertising/marketing costs.
+This pertains to the monthly amortization payment from the buyers of the Parent Company collected by the Ultimate Parent Company due to be remitted to the Parent Company. - c.
 In 2014, SLLI and SLRDI entered into several memorandums of agreements wherein SLLI undertakes the development and marketing of the several projects of SLRDI and has assumed the position of the development contractor and marketing arm.
-In consideration of the services rendered by SLLI, SLRDI has agreed to the following:

-☐ Colinas Verdes Bulacan Project - SLRDI has entered into a joint venture agreement with Araneta Properties, Inc. (API) for a proceeds sharing agreement of 60% SLRDI - 40% API share.
-SLLI shall be entitled to 75% of SLRDI's share in the joint venture agreement and 12% marketing fee on the gross selling price of all sales made from the project; Green Meadows Iloilo Project - SLRDI has entered into a joint venture agreement with

-AFP-Retirement and Separation Benefits System (ARSBS) for a lot sharing agreement of 55% SLRDI - 45% ARSBS share.
-SLLI shall be entitled to 75% of SLRDI's share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project;

-☐ Ponte Verde Davao Project- SLRDI has entered into a joint venture agreement with Green Sphere Realty Corporation (GSRC) for a lot sharing agreement of 60% SLRDI - 40% GSRC share.
-SLLI shall be entitled to 75% of SLRDI's share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project; and ☐ Valle Verde Davao Project - SLRDI has entered into a joint venture agreement with GSRC for a lot sharing agreement of 60% SLRDI - 40% GSRC share.
+In consideration of the services rendered by SLLI, SLRDI has agreed to the following: - Colinas Verdes Bulacan Project SLRDI has entered into a joint venture agreement with Araneta Properties, Inc. (API) for a proceeds sharing agreement of 60% SLRDI 40% API share.
+SLLI shall be entitled to 75% of SLRDI's share in the joint venture agreement and 12% marketing fee on the gross selling price of all sales made from the project; - Green Meadows Iloilo Project SLRDI has entered into a joint venture agreement with AFP-Retirement and Separation Benefits System (ARSBS) for a lot sharing agreement of 55% SLRDI -45% ARSBS share.
+SLLI shall be entitled to 75% of SLRDI's share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project; - Ponte Verde Davao Project- SLRDI has entered into a joint venture agreement with Green Sphere Realty Corporation (GSRC) for a lot sharing agreement of 60% SLRDI 40% GSRC share.
+SLLI shall be entitled to 75% of SLRDI's share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project; and - Valle Verde Davao Project SLRDI has entered into a joint venture agreement with GSRC for a lot sharing agreement of 60% SLRDI 40% GSRC share.
 SLLI shall be entitled to 75% of SLRDI's share in the joint venture and 12% marketing fee on the gross selling price of all sales made from the project.

-The share of SLRDI from the joint operations amounted to Php159.86 million and Php163.43 million in 2016 and 2015, respectively.

-In the above arrangement, the share of SLRDI amounting to Php65.08 million and Php53.04 million are still to be remitted or offset against the receivable from SLRDI as of December 31, 2016 and December 31, 2015, respectively.
+Total proceeds share of SLRDI from the joint operations amounted to P157.70 million and P159.86 million in 2017 and 2016, respectively.
+The share amounting P63.57 million and P65.08 million are still to be remitted or offset against the receivable from SLRDI as of December 31, 2017 and December 31, 2016, respectively.